Introduction

 Second marriage

-Lazarus soon began a new relationship with Caroline Mann, who lived at East Chinnock with her daughter, Alice.
-Although she was the daughter of an East Chinnock farm labourer, she had led an unconventional life in London and Winchester.
+Lazarus soon entered into a new relationship with Caroline Mann, who lived at East Chinnock with her daughter, Alice.
+Although Caroline was the daughter of an East Chinnock farm labourer, she had led an unconventional life in London and Winchester.

-As a young woman, Caroline went to London and found employment as a servant in a coffee house at 39 High Street, St Giles.
+As a young woman, she went to London and found work as a servant in a coffee house at 39 High Street, St Giles.
 Her employers were William Cattle Mann and his wife, Elizabeth.
 William was a disreputable figure who had fathered at least two children with another woman since his marriage.
 By April 1861, Caroline was pregnant with William’s child.
-William’s wife presumably moved out, and William and Caroline remained at the coffee house until 1863, when they moved to the Bakers Arms, Winchester.[1]
+William’s wife left, and William and Caroline remained at the coffee house until 1863, when they moved to the Bakers Arms in Winchester.[4]
 William and Caroline had two children in London and two in Winchester.
-Their only son, William, died at Winchester in October 1870, aged seven.[2]
+Their only son, William, died in Winchester in October 1870 at the age of seven.[5]
 Their two-year-old daughter, Lucy, died in the same quarter.

-In January 1872, William Mann left the Bakers Arms.[6]
-His wife petitioned for a divorce three months later.
-However, the legal papers do not record one being granted.[7]
-William remained in Winchester and became a coal merchant.
-He died there on 23 May 1881, aged 59, after a long and painful illness.[8]
-He left an estate valued at £1,107-11s-8d gross and £656 7s 1d net.
+In January 1872, William Mann left the Bakers Arms.[9]
+His wife petitioned for a divorce three months later, although the legal papers do not record one being granted.[10]
+William remained in Winchester, where he became a coal merchant.
+He died there on 23 May 1881, at the age of 59, after a long and painful illness.[11]
+He left an estate valued at £1,107 11s 8d gross and £656 7s 1d net.
 He bequeathed £25 to his nurse, £50 to his natural daughter, Emma, £50 and the residue to his natural daughter, Dora.
-He left nothing to Caroline or her two daughters.[9]
+He left nothing to Caroline or her two daughters.[12]

-Lazarus married Caroline Mann in the second quarter of 1885, and straightaway, he took on the tenancy of the Butchers Arms Inn, Hendford, Yeovil.
-The evidence regarding the tenancy is a court case of 3 August 1886 in which the police prosecuted Lazarus for serving a female customer with intoxicating liquor when she was drunk.
-His solicitor, Sidney Watts, told the court that Lazarus came from Hardington thirteen months ago and was of excellent character.[10]
+Lazarus married Caroline Mann in the second quarter of 1885.
+Shortly after, he became the tenant of the Butchers’ Arms Inn, Hendford, Yeovil.
+Evidence regarding the tenancy comes from a court case of 3 August 1886 in which the police prosecuted Lazarus for serving intoxicating liquor to a female customer when she was already drunk.
+His solicitor, Sidney Watts, told the court that Lazarus had come from Hardington thirteen months ago and was of excellent character.[14]

 Tragic death of second wife

-The Yeovil magistrates committed John Mitchell, the other vehicle’s driver, to trial at the autumn assizes.
-There, the jury decided that although Mitchell had displayed a certain amount of negligence, it was not enough to convict him.[12]
+The Yeovil magistrates committed John Mitchell, the driver of the other vehicle, to trial at the autumn assizes.
+There, the jury decided that although Mitchell had displayed a certain amount of negligence, it was not enough to convict him.[17]

-Lazarus could not continue at the Baker’s Arms without her support and expertise.
-A few weeks after her death, he quit the inn, holding a public auction of his furniture and effects on Tuesday, 17 November.[13]
-He transferred the licence to William Sansom, the husband of Caroline’s daughter, Alice.[14]
+Unable to continue managing the Baker’s Arms without Caroline’s support and expertise, Lazarus vacated the inn a few weeks after her death, and held a public auction of his furniture and belongings on Tuesday, 17 November.[18]
+He transferred the inn’s licence to William Sansom, the husband of Caroline’s daughter, Alice.[19]

 Third marriage